|

 next leg.
 Matt decided not to land in Kelso, but to over fly the

+airport and turn north to Olympia airport instead.
 We took off from Astoria, and I used pilotage

 and radio navigation to head out to Kelso.
 We still had a head wind